dunkeroni/krita-stable-horde/FeaturePlan.md

 Premade prompts
     Custom positive+negative saved prompts
     Community prompts from horde
-Multiple Image results
-    Need to organize results into layer groups
-    Create some interface to rotate through options.
-Invis unused layers in group.
-        Architectural note:
-        1. create a group layer for each request and collapse together
-        3. set worker to resolve its own interaction or cancelation with layer handler
-        4. Add interface bar for swapping through layers
 Add Control Net
     save/clear control net image from selection?
 ### Results Collection:
-~~Results interface in regular docker as its own tab.~~
+Results interface in regular docker as its own tab.
-    Dropdown list for result groups
+    ~~Dropdown list for result groups~~
-    Buttons to iterate through current group
+    ~~Buttons to iterate through current group~~
     Delete current result or delete all other results if desired
+    Inpaint mask needs to be carried through to the results buffer
-Horde interactor needs to pass results into requestor library where they are saved.
+    Display generation info on currently selected result ~~Horde interactor needs to pass results into requestor library where they are saved.~~
 Widget needs to switch to results tab when results are available and results > 1

 ### Interfacing: